Analytics and Sales Reports

 ↑ Back to top

-Refunds in WooCommerce Analytics are reported differently than in the legacy WooCommerce Reports.
+Refunds in the Analytics and Sales Reports are reported differently compared with the legacy WooCommerce Reports.

 • Refunds appear as a negative number on the date that the return occurred (not the date the order was placed).